greywillfade/theworld/japan/tokyo/index.md

 ### Areas
 Ask different people, and you'll get different answers to this.
 Generally, most of my favourite areas are over on the West, and that's reflected in these recommendations.
 Others will have a different preference.

 I've spent a lot of time in Shibuya, Shinjuku, Yoyogi and they feel very homely to me - I can never wait to get back there - however other people find them overwhelmingly touristy and too full-on.
 If you want to stay over that way but slightly further out, I'd recommend looking at areas like Koenji or Shimokitazawa - both of which have had huge booms in popularity over recent years but are still seen as a bit more trendy and hipster.
-This year I also stayed more centrally, in Iidabashi, which was initially for the convenience of a daily commute but I actually found it to be a pretty great hub for getting around.
-I'm personally less keen on the Western side, mainly because I tend to spend lots of time over in the East.
+I've also stayed twice in Iidabashi/Kagurazaka, which was initially for the convenience of a daily commute but I actually found it to be a pretty great hub for getting around.
+I'm personally less keen on the Eastern side, mainly because I tend to spend lots of time over in the West.
 I also find many of the hotel locations in areas like Tokyo Station a bit more dull (although there are of course exceptions).

 Below I've included some specific places I've stayed over the years, from pricey to more affordable: